pbsurf/chem/README.md

+## chem ##
-chem: collection of mostly python code for molecular visualization, QM/MM, FEP, etc.  Very long-term goal is something like enzyme design.
+Collection of mostly python code for molecular visualization, QM/MM, FEP, etc.  Very long-term goal is something like enzyme design.
 Intended for interactive use from standard python prompt.

-Major features:
+### Major features ###
 - 3D visualization of molecular geometry, orbitals, ESP, etc.
   - fast OpenGL volume and isosurface rendering
   - oriented toward analysis and debugging of calculations rather than presentation (for that, try [molstar](https://github.com/molstar/molstar))